alvindaiyan/goTalk/README.md

 2. Checkout the project,
 3. Go to the project folder and run `go run imServer.go` to start the server.

-The default port is 9000 (entry: localhost:9000/), can be changed in imServer.go.
+The default port is 9000 (e.g. entry: localhost:9000/), can be changed in imServer.go.

 The login services is not implemented yet.